poseidon-code/supacons/README.md

 ---

 > ⚠️ **NOTICE** ⚠️\
-> A huge refactoring and structuring has happened with the release of Font Awesome 6 sharp variations
+> A huge refactoring and structuring of Supacons has happened with the release of Font Awesome 6 sharp variations
 > _(solid, regular)_.
-Users of Supacons 6 needs to change the URLs inside the `<link>` tags as mentioned above.
+Users of Supacons 6 needs to change the URLs inside the `<link>` tags as mentioned below.

 ## Table of Contents